They say a picture is worth a thousand words. But a picture can be worth a thousand dollars.

 Mistake #1: Not Taking Enough Photos

-Providing photos with your supplement estimate will help avoid many time-consuming arguments as to why labor and materials should be paid.
+Providing photos with your supplement estimate will help avoid many time-consuming arguments about why labor and materials should be paid.

 EXCITING NEWS: if you are writing your supplement estimates in Xactimate®, photos can be added at the end of the report!
-This can save you from having to send multiple emails to the insurance company (and avoid the time and hassle of photos being rejected by their servers.)
+This can save you from sending multiple emails to the insurance company (and avoid the time and hassle of photos being rejected by their servers.)

 Mistake #2: Not Showing the Big Picture

-Adjusters not only require visual proof of damage, they require context as to where the damage was located, how large of an area was affected, and a count of materials such as window screens, etc.
+Adjusters require visual proof of damage and context as to where the damage was located, how large of an area was affected, and a count of materials such as window screens.

-A good photo provides the adjuster with all of the information they need to quickly approve your supplement items as they can easily see location on the property and the damage to the material.
+A good photo provides the adjuster with all the information they need to quickly approve your supplement items, as they can easily see the location on the property and the damage to the material.

-Take the examples below – two photos below of the same project:
+Take the examples below.
+These are two photos of the same project:

 This photo does not provide enough context for the adjuster to answer these questions:

-- Where is actual damage on the downspout?
+- Where is the actual damage on the downspout?

-- What is the length of the the downspout – Is this building 2 stories, or 4 stories
+- What is the length of the downspout?
+Is this building two stories or four stories?

-- What elevation is this downspout located at in the event there is a re-inspect?
+- What elevation is this downspout located in the event there is a re-inspect?